Seal or Expunge Your Record

 We charge a $950.00 flat fee to help you seal or expunge the criminal record.

 Only $475 is due to start, and the second half of the attorney fees can be paid in 60 days.
 The flat fee includes the attorney fees for any required court appearance.
 Costs paid to third parties are extra.

 Our services also include contacting data mining companies (like MugShots[dot]com, SecretPast[dot]com, Arrest[dot]com ) to demand they remove your mugshot from their websites.
 Never pay these companies money to remove your record because it then encourages them to add your mug shot to their sister sites.

 Although you can attempt to seal or expunge your record without an attorney, hiring an experienced lawyer to help you through the process may save you time, money, and frustration.
-We work hard to make sure the process is completed as quickly as possible.
+We work hard to ensure the process is completed as quickly as possible.

-In this age of modern technology, any person with a computer can go to the website for the clerk of court or sheriff’s office where the arrest occurred.
-From those websites, anyone can simply type in your name to read embarrassing details of your arrest and see your mug shot.
+In this age of modern technology, anyone with a computer can go to the website for the clerk of court or sheriff’s office where the arrest occurred.
+From those websites, anyone can simply type in your name to read embarrassing arrest details and see your mug shot.

 Even more problematic, private data-mining companies (like MugShots[dot]com) will create a web page just for you showing your mug shot or arrest photo, criminal charges, and even a Google Maps photo of your house or arrest location.
-If you are eligible to seal or expunge your criminal record, this is one of the most important rights you have under Florida law.
+If you are eligible to seal or expunge your criminal record, this is one of your most important rights under Florida law.